emersion/libliftoff/README.md

 way.
 Users create "virtual planes" called layers, set KMS properties on them, and libliftoff will allocate planes for these layers if possible.

+See the [blog post introducing the project][intro-post] for more context.

 ## Building

 Depends on libdrm.
 Requires universal planes and atomic.